jsonquerylang/jsonquery/README.md

 ```

 Note that a new package is published on [npm](https://www.npmjs.com/package/@jsonquerylang/jsonquery) and [GitHub](https://github.com/jsonquerylang/jsonquery/releases) on changes pushed to the `main` branch.
 This is done using [`semantic-release`](https://github.com/semantic-release/semantic-release), and we do not use the `version` number in the `package.json` file.
 A changelog can be found by looking at the [releases on GitHub](https://github.com/jsonquerylang/jsonquery/releases).

+### Implement in a new language

+Support for JSON Query language can be implemented in new programming languages.
+Implementing the query engine is most straight forward: this boils down to implementing each of the functions (`sort`, `filter`, `groupBy`, etc.), and creating a compiler which can go through a JSON Query like `["sort", ["get", "name"], "desc"]` look up the function `sort`, and pass the arguments to it.
+Implementing a parser and stringifier is a bit more work, but the parser and stringifier of the JavaScript implementation can be used as a reference.

+There is a JSON based Test Suite available that can be used to ensure that your implementation matches the behavior of the reference implementation, see: [Test Suite](test-suite/README.md).

 ## Motivation